-C. For Cause Termination.
-If a Landlord can show any of the following circumstances with respect to a termination of tenancy, the termination will qualify as a For Cause termination:

-Tenant failed to pay Rent within three (3) days of receiving written notice from the Landlord demanding payment as provided in California Code of Civil Procedure Section 1161(2);

-2. Tenant violated a Material Rental Agreement Term as provided in California Code of Civil Procedure Section 1161(3) and did not cure such violation within ten (10) days after receiving written notice from the Landlord of such violation;

-3. Tenant has continued to refuse, after Landlord has provided a written request, reasonable access to the Rental Unit by the Landlord in accordance with California Civil Code Section 1954;

-4. Tenant, or Tenant's guest or invitee, is creating or maintaining a nuisance in, or is causing damage to, the Rental Unit, or the appurtenances thereof, or to the common areas of the rental complex, or creating an unreasonable interference with the comfort, safety or enjoyment of any other residents of the rental complex within one thousand (1,000) feet outside the boundary line of the rental complex.
-The term "nuisance" as used herein includes, but is not limited to:

-a.
-Maintaining a dangerous and unsanitary condition and that condition has not been promptly abated or repaired after written notice to the Tenant from the Landlord and the passage of a reasonable cure period.

-b.
-Any gang-related crime, any documented activity commonly associated with illegal drug dealing, including complaints of noise, steady traffic day and night to a particular unit, barricaded units, sighting of weapons, drug loitering as defined in California Health and Safety Code Section 11532, or other drug related circumstances brought to the attention of the Landlord by other tenants, persons within the community, law enforcement agencies or prosecutorial agencies.
-For purposes of this Section 5.B.4.b, gang-related crime is any crime in which the perpetrator is a known member of a gang, or any crime motivated by gang membership in which the victim or intended victim of the crime is a known member of a gang.

-5. Tenant, or Tenant's guest or invitee, is using the Rental Unit, the common areas of the Rental Unit or rental complex containing the Rental Unit, or an area within one thousand (1,000) feet outside the boundary line of the rental complex, to be used for any illegal purpose.
-The term "illegal purpose" as used herein, includes, but is not limited to:

-a.
-A violation of the provisions of Divisions 10 through 10.7 of the California Health and Safety Code.

-b.
-A crime committed by a Tenant of a Rental Unit which involves use of a gun, a deadly weapon or serious bodily injury and for which a police report has been filed, but not a crime that is committed against a person residing in the same Rental Unit as the person committing the crime.
+- C. For Cause Termination.
+If a Landlord can show any of the following circumstances with respect to a termination of tenancy, the termination will qualify as a For Cause termination: - 1.
+Tenant failed to pay Rent within three (3) days of receiving written notice from the Landlord demanding payment as provided in California Code of Civil Procedure Section 1161(2); - 2.
+Tenant violated a Material Rental Agreement Term as provided in California Code of Civil Procedure Section 1161(3) and did not cure such violation within ten (10) days after receiving written notice from the Landlord of such violation; - 3.
+Tenant has continued to refuse, after Landlord has provided a written request, reasonable access to the Rental Unit by the Landlord in accordance with California Civil Code Section 1954; - 4.
+Tenant has used the Rental Unit by to create a nuisance or for an illegal purpose as provided in California Code of Civil Procedure Section 1161(4), including: - a.
+A crime committed by a Tenant of a Rental Unit which involves use of a gun, a deadly weapon or serious bodily injury and for which a police report has been filed, but not a crime that is committed against a person residing in the same Rental Unit as the person committing the crime; or

-c.
-A threat of violent crime, which includes any statement made by a Tenant, or at his or her request, by his or her agent to any person who is on the premises that includes the Rental Unit or to the Landlord, or his or her agent, threatening the commission of a crime which will result in death or great bodily injury to another person, with the specific intent that the statement is to be taken as a threat, even if there is no intent of actually carrying it out, when on its face and under the circumstances in which it is made, it is so unequivocal, immediate and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family's safety, but not including a threat that is committed against a person who is residing in the same Rental Unit as the person making the threat.
+- b.
+A threat of violent crime, which includes any statement made by a Tenant, or at his Or her request, by his or her agent to any person who is on the premises that includes the Rental Unit or to the Landlord, or his or her agent, threatening the commission of a crime which will result in death or great bodily injury to another person, with the specific intent that the statement is to be taken as a threat, even if there is no intent of actually carrying it out, when on its face and under the circumstances in which it is made, it is so unequivocal, immediate and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family's safety, but not including a threat that is committed against a person who is residing in the same Rental Unit as the person making the threat; or - c.
+Tenant has created or is maintaining a dangerous and unsanitary condition and that condition has not been promptly abated or repaired after written notice to the Tenant from the Landford and the passage of a reasonable cure period.